 They sensed it with the special part of their brains that hadn’t yet fallen off and died.

-Especially with Joan of Arc, how Trevor said she rode through the scorched fields of Eastern France on a white horse at sixteen, speaking in tongues, waving spears, and leading an army of thousands of men marching to a beating drum against liver-faced English South the Seine River.
+Especially with Joan of Arc, how Raymond said she rode through the scorched fields of Eastern France on a white horse at sixteen, speaking in tongues, waving spears, and leading an army of thousands of men marching to a beating drum against liver-faced English South the Seine River.

 From February on, the kids called each other Joan I and Joan II.
 They met in the big weeping willow by the Fox Reservoir and traded prophecies, Pokemon, and visions.
 They memorized French watersheds and mountain ranges while dangling their legs from the skinny top branches.